openebs-archive/cstor-operators/docs/quick.md

     busybox   1/1     Running   0          97s
     ```

-    The example busybox application is instructed to write the date when it starts into the
+    The example busybox application will write the current date into the
-    mounted path at `/mnt/openebs-csi/date.txt`
+    mounted path at `/mnt/openebs-csi/date.txt` when it starts.

     ```bash
     $ kubectl exec -it busybox -- cat /mnt/openebs-csi/date.txt